qubistt/awesome-pickup-lines/README.md

 > Hey, are you an American voter by any chance?
 Because I was hoping I could convince you to make a stupid choice you'd later regret.

 > Did it hurt?
 When you fell from someone's ass and hit the toilet, you piece of shit

+> I hope you like limbo, because I set a pretty low bar.

 > Are you from Tennessee?
 Because you look inbred as fuck.